The Search (1948 film): Plot

 In Allied-occupied Germany after World War II, trains transport homeless children (Displaced Persons), under the care of Mrs. Murray and other United Nations Relief and Rehabilitation Administration (UNRRA) workers, to a transit camp where they are fed and protected.
 The next morning UNRRA officials begin the challenging process of identifying the children and reuniting them with their surviving families, if any.

 A young boy named Karel responds "Ich weiß nicht" ("I don't know") to all questions.
 He grew up in a well-to-do Czech family.
 The Nazis deported his sister and their father, a physician, while Karel and his mother were sent to a concentration camp.
 Karel bears a tattoo, number A24328, and it is suggested that the A stands for Auschwitz.
 They were separated and, after the war, Karel survived by scavenging for food alongside other homeless children.

 The next day the children are loaded into trucks and ambulances for transfer to other camps.
 The children in Karel's group are terrified at first because the Nazis often used ambulances to kill victims via poison gas but eventually they enter the vehicle.
 During the trip the children panic at the smell of exhaust fumes.
 Karel's friend Raoul forces open the back door and children scatter in all directions.
 Karel and Raoul try to swim across a river to escape from UNRRA men.
 Raoul drowns but Karel hides in the reeds.

 As it turns out Karel's mother, Mrs. Malik, is alive.
 In a parallel story she has been searching for her son.
-One camp she reaches appears at first to have a Karel Malik, but it turns out to be a Jewish boy who appropriated the name after it was unclaimed during a role call, fearing retribution if he was recognized as Jewish by his real name.
+One camp she reaches appears at first to have a Karel Malik, but it turns out to be a Jewish boy who appropriated the name after it was unclaimed during a roll call, fearing retribution if he was recognized as Jewish by his real name.
 Mrs. Malik continues her search, eventually reaching Mrs. Murray's camp, where she is told that her son has drowned.